Barbara Stensland, author of “Stumbling in Flats” muses on her journey with body image and self-acceptance.

-Before I could catch my breath, I was poked, prodded and peered at in hospital.
-My brain was put through a scanner and my spine pierced painfully by the biggest needle I had ever seen.
+Before I could catch my breath, I was poked, prodded and peered at in the hospital.
+My brain was put through a scanner, and my spine was pierced painfully by the biggest needle I'd ever seen.
 I was interrogated about every aspect of my body.

 Viewing my body through the lens of MS

-My body image plummeted and I spiralled into a vortex of fear and pain.
-My hands stopped working properly, I couldn’t focus, my concentration was shot to pieces.
-I tripped up everywhere and my balance all but disappeared.
-Deciding what to wear every day was a Herculean challenge, so I started dressing in anything that was easy, with as few buttons or zips as possible.
+My body image plummeted, and I spiralled into a vortex of fear and pain.
+My hands stopped working properly, I couldn't focus; my concentration was shot to pieces.
+I tripped up everywhere, and my balance all but disappeared.
+Deciding what to wear every day was a Herculean challenge, so I started dressing in anything easy, with as few buttons or zips as possible.
 I had to give up heels and began to schlep around in flat shoes.

-As if that wasn’t disheartening enough, the medication I was prescribed for neuropathic pain meant I put on weight rapidly – so fast I could barely keep up.
+If that wasn't disheartening enough, the medication I was prescribed for neuropathic pain meant I put on weight rapidly – so fast I could barely keep up.
 A few years later, I had the same reaction to thyroid medication.
-Add in all the junk food I turned to for solace and I was unrecognisable.
-I began to avoid mirrors, and my friends.
+Add in all the junk food I turned to for solace, and I was unrecognisable.
+I began to avoid mirrors and my friends.
 Pain and fear kept me indoors as much as possible.

 I outgrew my wardrobe bit by bit and silently waved goodbye to my favourite clothes, my gorgeous shoes.
 From striding tall and confident, I began to study pavements for trip-hazards, not looking up for fear of falling.
 My world shrank.
 I hated what my body had inflicted upon me.
 We began to part ways, as I no longer felt my outward appearance reflected my inner.
 My body had become a hideous stranger, a grotesque manifestation of all the damage MS was doing.

-I clung onto my old clothes, tormenting myself by trying to squeeze into them, through tears of frustration and self-loathing.
+I clung to my old clothes, tormenting myself by trying to squeeze into them through tears of frustration and self-loathing.
 I sucked my stomach in as much as possible.
 I even started to apologise to people for being fat.
-I figured that if I got rid of the elephant (LOL?) in the room first, it would be easier all round.
+I figured if I got rid of the elephant (LOL?) in the room first, it would be easier all around.

 I became the jolly fat person.

 Every time my body gets me out the door and into work, I thank it.
-Every time I welcome my son back from university with a full fridge and a huge hug, I am grateful.
+Every time I welcome my son back from university with a full fridge and a huge hug, I'm grateful.

 My body is amazing.
 A bit like me.
-I will forever be in awe of all it, and I, can overcome.
+I'll forever be in awe of all my body, and by extent I, can overcome.